 The roof was turning out to be particularly dark.
 I was not in a mood to ‘light-paint’ it.
-Easy way out – do a longer exposure and later burn down the brighter areas during post-processing, maybe create a HDR.
+Easy way out: do a longer exposure and later burn down the brighter areas during post-processing, maybe create an HDR.
 I went ahead with a slightly longer exposure.
 The result was a nice capture of the cottages which could be used for marketing purposes.

 (Night capture of Maini’s Hill Cottages.
 Everything turned out fine.
 The enlarged photograph looks beautiful.
-The only minor thing that I noticed – star trails were starting to develop.
-I had crossed the so called 600 rule)
+The only minor thing that I noticed – star trails were starting to develop on the few stars that were visible at that time.
+I had crossed the so-called 600 rule)

 There is no rocket science in capturing star trails.
 In fact, it is one of the easiest things to do which can garner instant wows.
 All you have to do is to get the basics right.